Parabolic automorphisms of hyperkahler manifolds: Variations of Hodge structures and Deligne's semisimplicity theorem

 \subsection{Variations of Hodge structures}

-\definition Let $M$ be a complex manifold.
-A {\bf variation of Hodge structures (VHS)} on $M$ is a complex vector bundle $(B, \nabla)$ with a flat connection equipped with a parallel anti-complex involution and Hodge structures at each point, $B= \bigoplus_{p+q=w} B^{p,q}$ which satisfy the following conditions: \begin{description} \item[(a)] the polarization, the rational lattice and the real structure are preserved by $\nabla$. \item[(b)] (``Griffiths transversality condition'') $\nabla^{1,0}(B^{p,q}) \subset B^{p,q} \oplus B^{p+1,q-1}$. \end{description}
+\definition Let $X$ be a complex manifold.
+A {\bf (polarized) real variation of Hodge structures (VHS)} on $X$ is a complex vector bundle $(B, \nabla)$ with a flat connection equipped with a parallel anti-complex involution (defining a fiberwise real structure) and (polarized) Hodge structures at each point, $B= \bigoplus_{p+q=w} B^{p,q}$ which satisfy the following conditions: \begin{description} \item[(a)] the polarization, the rational lattice and the real structure are preserved by $\nabla$. \item[(b)] (``Griffiths transversality condition'') $\nabla^{1,0}(B^{p,q}) \subset B^{p,q} \oplus B^{p+1,q-1}$. \end{description}

-\example Let $\pi:\; M \arrow X$ be a proper holomorphic submersion.
-Consider the bundle $V := R^k\pi_*(\C_M)$ with the fiber in $x$ the $k$-th cohomology of $\pi^{-1}(x)$, the Hodge decomposition coming from the complex structure on $\pi^{-1}(x)$, and the Gauss-Manin connection.
-This defines a variation of Hodge structures.
-However, to produce a polarization, we need $M$ to be projective, indeed, in the K\"ahler case the polarization does not always exist.
+\example (\cite{_Voisin-Hodge_}, 10.1, 10.2.1) Let $\pi:\; M \arrow X$ be a proper holomorphic submersion.
+Consider the bundle $V := R^k\pi_*(\C_M)$ with $k$-th cohomology of $\pi^{-1}(x)$ as the fiber at $x$, the Hodge decomposition coming from the complex structure on $\pi^{-1}(x)$, and the Gauss-Manin connection.
+This defines a variation of Hodge structures on $X$.
+Assume that there is a class $\omega$ in $H^2(M,\Z)$ such that its restriction on each fiber is ample.
+Then the cup product with $\omega$ induces a Lefschetz operator $L$, and the polarization is produced by setting $h(a,b)$ to be the product of $L^{n-k}a$ and $b$.In general one must restrict to the primitive cohomology to get the Hodge-Riemann condition.
+In this paper we deal with the special case $k=1$, so that the whole cohomology is primitive.

+\example More precisely, we shall consider the following situation.
+Take a lagrangian fibration $\pi: M\to X$ on a hyperk\"ahler manifold $M$.
+Let $X_0\subset X$ be the locus of non-critical values of $\pi$ (by definition, the critical locus includes the singularities of $X$, hence $X_0$ is smooth).
+We denote by the same letter $\pi: M_0\to X_0$ the restriction of the fibration to $\pi^{-1}(X_0)$.
+This is a fibration in projective complex tori.
+Then $R^1\pi_*(\C_{M_0})$ is a polarized variation of Hodge structures even if $M$ is not projective.
+Indeed, since by Oguiso's observation (also \ref{_rank_1_Proposition_} here) the rank of the restriction of $H^2(M,\Z)$ to the smooth fiber is 1, there is a class $\omega$ in $H^2(M,\Z)$ with ample restriction to the fibers.